bakpakin/Fennel/reference.md

 they are not provided by the caller, so an explicit nil argument is no different than omitting an argument.

+The `lambda` and `match` forms are the only place where the `?foo` notation is used by the compiler to indicate that a nil value is allowed, but it is a useful notation to communicate intent anywhere a new local is introduced.

 The `λ` form is an alias for `lambda` and behaves identically.

 ### Docstrings and metadata